-- 1. Each building in the development is a qualified low-income building as defined by the Code.
+- Each building in the development is a qualified low-income building as defined by the Code 26 U.S.C. § 42.
 No 8609(s) and/or Missouri Eligibility Statement(s) will be issued for any portion of an incomplete development. - 2.
 The owner and the development are in compliance with the terms of the LIHTC LURA. - 3.
 The owner has provided a complete cost certification (for the entire completed development) in the format required by MHDC staff.
 The developer fee and the contractor's fee allowed in the cost certification are limited to the amounts in the Firm Commitment.
-The developer fee is the lesser of the recalculation at cost certification following the formula in Section II(C)(6) above or the amount approved in the Firm Commitment. - 4.
-The owner has provided a complete copy of the executed, MHDC-approved, limited partnership agreement or operating agreement and all exhibits and schedules. - 5.
-The owner has paid the tax credit fee and the compliance monitoring fee. - The owner representative and the management agent have successfully completed a compliance training session conducted or approved by MHDC staff and submitted proof of attendance in the form of compliance training certificates.
+The developer fee is the lesser of the recalculation at cost certification following the formula in Section II(C)(6) above or the amount approved in the Firm Commitment.